eliasjcm/MoviesApp/README.md

 ## Person Screen

-Display relevant information about a person, movies and where they have participated either as cast or crew (custom filter)
+Display relevant information about a person, movies and where they have participated either as cast or crew (custom filter).

 ![image](https://user-images.githubusercontent.com/17099638/232989627-e04afe5e-050f-49cc-adaf-316bb4148d95.png)